robertchristophersmith/docker-php-fpm7.1-alpine3.7/README.md

-A docker version of php-fpm 735 on Alpine 3.7
+A docker version of php-fpm 7.1 onthe OS Alpine 3.7